Nuclear energy policy by country: Japan

 Nuclear energy was a national strategic priority in Japan, but there has been concern about the ability of Japan's nuclear plants to withstand seismic activity.
 The Kashiwazaki-Kariwa Nuclear Power Plant was completely shut down for 21 months following an earthquake in 2007.

-Following an earthquake, tsunami, and the failure of cooling systems at the Fukushima I Nuclear Power Plant on 11 March 2011, a nuclear emergency was declared.
+Following an earthquake triggered tsunami, and the failure of cooling systems at the Fukushima I Nuclear Power Plant on 11 March 2011, a nuclear emergency was declared.
 This was the first time a nuclear emergency had been declared in Japan, and 140,000 residents within 20 km of the plant were evacuated.
 The total amount of radioactive material released is unclear, as the crisis is ongoing.

 On 6 May 2011, Prime Minister Naoto Kan ordered the Hamaoka Nuclear Power Plant be shut down as an earthquake of magnitude 8.0 or higher is likely to hit the area within the next 30 years.
 Kan wanted to avoid a possible repeat of the Fukushima disaster.
 On 9 May 2011, Chubu Electric decided to comply with the government request.
 Kan later called for a new energy policy with less reliance on nuclear power.

 Problems in stabilizing the Fukushima I nuclear plant have hardened attitudes to nuclear power.
 As of June 2011, "more than 80 percent of Japanese now say they are anti-nuclear and distrust government information on radiation".
 Post-Fukushima polls suggest that somewhere "between 41 and 54 percent of Japanese support scrapping, or reducing the numbers of, nuclear power plants".
 Tens of thousands of people marched in central Tokyo in September 2011, chanting "Sayonara nuclear power" and waving banners, to call on Japan's government to abandon atomic energy.
 As of October 2011, only 11 nuclear power plants are operating.
 There have been electricity shortages, but Japan survived the summer without the extensive blackouts that had been predicted.
 An energy white paper, approved by the Japanese Cabinet in October 2011, says "public confidence in safety of nuclear power was greatly damaged" by the Fukushima disaster, and calls for a reduction in the nation's reliance on nuclear power.